splunk/rwi_executive_dashboard/RUNBOOK.md

 ![data collection flow](media/data_collection_flow.png)

 # Checklist
-This section provides you the prerequisites to successfully install the Remote Workforce App.
+This section provides you the prerequisites to successfully install the Remote Workforce Dashboards.

 ## Splunk Applications
 Download the following apps from Splunkbase.com and deploy them according to your Splunk Environment.
 For more information on how to deploy Splunk apps and addons refer to the [App Deployment Overview](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Deployappsandadd-ons).

-* Remote Workforce App
-  * Remote Workforce App
+* Remote Workforce Dashboards
 * Palo Alto Networks
   * [Palo Alto Networks Add-on for Splunk](https://splunkbase.splunk.com/app/2757/)
   * [Palo Alto Networks App for Splunk](https://splunkbase.splunk.com/app/491/)